FluxML/model-zoo/README.md

 ## Contributing

+We welcome contributions of new models and documentation.

+### Share a new model

+If you want to share a new model, then we suggest you follow these guidelines:

-We welcome contributions of new models.
-They should be in a folder with a project and manifest file, to pin all relevant packages, as well as a README to explain what the model is about, how to run it, and what results it achieves (if applicable).
-If possible models should not depend directly on GPU functionality, but ideally should be CPU/GPU agnostic.
-Please keep the code short, clean and self-explanatory, with as little boilerplate code as possible.
+* Models should be in a folder with a project and manifest file to pin all relevant packages.
+* Models should include README to explain what the model is about, how to run it, and what results it achieves (if applicable).
+* If possible models should not depend directly on GPU functionality, but ideally should be CPU/GPU agnostic.
+* Please keep the code short, clean, and self-explanatory, with as little boilerplate code as possible.

+### Create or improve documentation

+You can contribute in one of the following ways

+* Add or improve documentation to existing models: Write the following information:
+  * Give a brief introduction to the model’s architecture and the goal it archives.
+  * Describe the Flux API that the model demonstrates (high-level API, AD, custom operations, custom layers, etc.).
+  * Add literature background for the model.
+More specifically, add articles, blog posts, videos, and any other resource that is helpful to better understand the model.
+  * Mention the technique that is being demonstrated.
+Briefly describe the learning technique being demonstrated (Computer vision, regression, NLP, time series, etc.).
+* Write in-depth tutorials for a model: You can further extend the documentation of a model and create a tutorial to explain in more detail the architecture, the training routine, use your own data, and so forth.
+After you write a tutorial, create a PR with it for the [Tutorials](https://fluxml.ai/tutorials.html) section on the [FluxML](https://fluxml.ai/) website.

 ## Examples Listing